bevyengine/bevy/examples/README.md

 [Custom phase item](../examples/shader/custom_phase_item.rs) | Demonstrates how to enqueue custom draw commands in a render phase
 [Extended Material](../examples/shader/extended_material.rs) | A custom shader that builds on the standard material [GPU readback](../examples/shader/gpu_readback.rs) | A very simple compute shader that writes to a buffer that is read by the cpu
-[Instancing](../examples/shader/shader_instancing.rs) | A shader that renders a mesh multiple times in one draw call [Material](../examples/shader/shader_material.rs) | A shader and a material that uses it [Material](../examples/shader/shader_material_2d.rs) | A shader and a material that uses it on a 2d mesh [Material - GLSL](../examples/shader/shader_material_glsl.rs) | A shader that uses the GLSL shading language
+[Instancing](../examples/shader/custom_shader_instancing.rs) | A shader that renders a mesh multiple times in one draw call using low level rendering api
+[Instancing](../examples/shader/automatic_instancing.rs) | Shows that multiple instances of a cube are automatically instanced in one draw call
+[Material](../examples/shader/shader_material.rs) | A shader and a material that uses it [Material](../examples/shader/shader_material_2d.rs) | A shader and a material that uses it on a 2d mesh [Material - GLSL](../examples/shader/shader_material_glsl.rs) | A shader that uses the GLSL shading language